 Top Ten Shark Facts

-It's Shark Week, at least that's what Discovery Channel would have us think, but in reality, every week is shark week!
+Some people seem to think 'shark week' only happens once per year, but in reality, every week is shark week!
 To celebrate one of the ocean's oldest, most diverse, and most interesting species, here's 10 things about sharks that everybody needs to know

 Sharks have been around for more than 400 million years.
 They pre-date the dinosaurs by nearly 200 million years and they have been in the Earth’s oceans for 30 million years longer than trees have been on the surface.
 That’s also around 399.9 million years before modern humans appeared.
 The frilled shark (Chlamydoselachus anguineus) has remained biologically unchanged for around 150 million years.
 Sharks live for between 25 to 100 years, however, a female Greenland shark (Somniosus microcephalus) specimen was officially recorded as 392 years of age, with a 120-year margin of error, meaning that it could be as old as 512, or as 'young' as 272.
 Either way, it makes her the longest-living species of vertebrate (animals with backbones) known to science.